 The benefits system is complicated.
 If any of the points above apply or you are unsure, you should seek specialist welfare rights advice before making any UC claim.

-The Government have announced that the minimum income floor which can be applied to the self-employed has been temporarily suspended for claims from people while they are sick or self-isolating due to the coronavirus now and for all claims from 6 April 2020.
+The Government have announced that the minimum income floor which can be applied to the self-employed has been temporarily suspended for all claims from 6 April 2020.
 This means your award should be calculated based on your actual net income (after deducting allowable expenses and tax, NI and pension contributions) from self-employment – if you are receiving UC and you previously had the MIF applied you may see an increase in your UC.

 If you are self-employed and making a new claim for UC, you do not need to attend a jobcentre office to demonstrate you are gainfully self-employed.